-This applied to all the Barbies, Anna & Elsa, Tinkerbell and her friends, and all the My Little Pony’s.
+If you’re looking for how to fix doll hair, I used this method on all the Barbies, Anna & Elsa, Tinkerbell and all her friends, and all the My Little Pony’s mane’s too.
 I decided not to do the Troll dolls because their hair is still fabulous and this can only be because it is un-brushable.

-After researching various methods on the interest (okay … Pinterest), I decided to give it a go.
+After researching various methods on the internet (okay … Pinterest), I decided to give it a go.
 By the way, the girls helped with all of this, with minimal interference from me, except I did the actual brushing.
+This is a really great fun activity to do with your kids, it’s a great way to spend time together, and it teaches them to look after their toys, as well as about hair care!

 We gathered together all the dolls who needed help and lay them out on the counter.